 After ten years at Pier 63, the lightship was forced to move to Pier 66a in 2007 to make way for the construction of the Hudson River Park.
 There was some resistance to the lightship opening at its new location, but after the proper permits were obtained and certain concessions were made, the lightship re-opened during the summer of 2008.

 Located in Manhattan along the Hudson River at Pier 66.
 The lightship is privately owned.
-Grounds open, lightship closed.
+Grounds/lightship open during operating hours.

 The lightship is privately owned.
-Grounds open, lightship closed.
+Grounds/lightship open during operating hours.